About this day

 About Warren Mansell

-Warren is a clinical psychologist and the author of over 100 scientific publications, a number of therapy manuals and popular psychology books.
+Warren is a clinical psychologist and the author.
 He espouses a ‘universal’ approach to mental health and studies the essential role of control in everyday life.

 Can you really rewire the adult brain?
 Caroline Williams, Science journalist and author